 How to enjoy these beans

 - Greek green beans can be enjoyed warm or at room temperature.
-Greeks mostly enoy them as a main dish with lots of crusty warm bread and feta cheese.
+Greeks mostly enjoy them as a main dish with lots of crusty warm bread and feta cheese.
+Swap the cheese with baked bouyourdi dip with tomatoes and peppers.

 - Serve the beans as a side dish.
 They go well with anything roasted or grilled like our beef skewers.
-Add the beans to our lamb burger bowls or part of a family-style dinner, among other side dishes like keftedes-meatballs, fried zucchini and eggplant, country fries, and dolmadakia.
+Add the beans to our lamb burger bowls or part of a family-style dinner, among other side dishes like keftedes-meatballs, fried crispy zucchini and fried eggplant slices, country fries, and dolmadakia-stuffed grape leaves.

 Greek Green Beans In Tomato Sauce